 A normal adult stomach size is roughly 2.5 ounces while empty.
 The normal stomach capacity can expand to hold nearly 1 quart of food (or 32 fluid ounces).
 Gastric sleeve surgery reduces the stomach size by 80-85%.
 Before the gastric sleeve procedure, your stomach could stretch to fit 6 cups of water.
 After gastric sleeve surgery, your stomach can only hold 1 cup of water.

-The stomach size for gastric bypass patients is roughly ~1 ounce, while the gastric sleeve patients can expect their stomach size at ~2 to ~3 ounces.1
+The stomach size for gastric bypass patients is roughly 1 ounce, while the gastric sleeve patients can expect their stomach size at 2 to 3 ounces.1

-The stomach size is important to determine the amount of food you can eat at any given time.
+The stomach capacity is important to determine the amount of food you can eat at any given time.
 This is critical to understand portion control and the importance of every single calorie you eat to the most nutrient-rich foods.

-There are 3 main factors that determine the stomach size immediately after gastric sleeve surgery.
+There are 3 main factors that determine the stomach size immediately after gastric sleeve surgery;

 - Stomach Size Before Surgery